Achievable logoAchievable logo

 In the late 1980s, the Securities and Exchange Commission (SEC) and the North American Securities Administrators Association (NASAA) jointly developed Release IA-1092.
 The intent of this publication was to reinforce and amend the current legal definition of an investment adviser.
 At the time, there were numerous entities essentially operating as investment advisers, but claiming registration and regulation did not apply to them.

-IA-1092 reaffirmed the investment adviser definition, and explicitly identified certain entities as meeting the definition, forcing them to comply with relevant rules and laws.
+IA-1092 reaffirmed the investment adviser definition and explicitly identified certain entities as meeting the definition, requiring them to comply with relevant rules and laws.
 Those identified parties are:

 Financial planners